 To determine the better option between two foods with different moisture content, you must look only at dry matter.

 Find a good dog food that offers appropriate nutritional levels for your dog.

 2 Look at the ‘Best By' Date on the Label

-Did you know that a store can sell pet food past its expiration date, according to FDA?
+Did you know that a store can sell pet food past its expiration date?

-When choosing a good dog food brand, select a bag that has a best by date of at least 6 months into the future.
-While it is not always the case, with most big-name pet food manufacturers a best by date that is further away means that the food was more recently manufactured.
+While it is not always the case, with most big-name pet food manufacturers, a best-by date that is further away means that the food was more recently manufactured.

-When purchasing from online retailers, it's unlikely you will get a dog food brand with an expired date, since there get reported to the retailer (such as Amazon or Chewy) and the retailer may remove the company from their database.
+When purchasing from online retailers, it's unlikely you will get a dog food brand with an expired date since it gets reported to the retailer (such as Amazon or Chewy), and the retailer may remove the company from their database.
 This is why companies are much more careful online.

 3 The Source of Ingredients Matters